Physical, sexual, or phycological harm, or threat of harm, by a current or former partner.

-Relationship Violence can include any of the following behaviors or abuse, or a combination of them.
+Intimate Partner Violence can include any of the following abusive behaviors, or a combination of them.

-- Tells you how to dress or controls your appearance in other ways
+- Telling you how to dress or act.

-- Shows up unexpectedly at your work, outside your classes, social events and/or work in order to know what you are doing.
+- Showing up unexpectedly at your work, outside your classes, or social events in order to know what you are doing.

-- Extreme jealousy over friends, co-workers, class-mates, family members, etc.
+- Displaying extreme jealousy over friends, co-workers, class-mates, family members, etc.

 - Hair pulling